jxnwxx/tp/docs/UserGuide.md

 ### Listing all appointments of patient : `list-appt`

 Shows all appointments of the selected patient.
+Past appointments will appear **greyed out**, while upcoming appointments remain in the normal colour.
-Useful when you want to check the upcoming appointments of a patient
+Useful when you want to check a patient’s appointment history or upcoming schedule.

 **Format:** `list-appt INDEX`